misiektoja/steam_monitor/docs/usage.md

 steam_monitor <steam_target> --status-file ~/steam/last_status.json
 ```

 The status file is written through a temporary file in the same directory, so an interrupted run cannot leave a half-written file behind.
+A saved timestamp more than five minutes ahead of the machine clock is not used as history: the run warns, keeps the saved entry and starts timing it again.
 Versions before 2.0 named the file after the Steam display name.
 A file with that name is renamed to the Steam64 ID form once, on the first start, so the saved status is kept.

 ## Signal Controls (macOS/Linux/Unix)